XAVIER-A-P/XAVIER-A-P/README.md

 ## Hi, I'm Xavier👋
 I am keenly interested in Machine learning infrastructure and its applications in deployment and scalability.

-Please find ineteresting projects, as well as my coding journey in Python, on my profile and use the codes to futher your learning.
-Also, feel free to reach out to me on LinkedIn to connect!
+Every project here reflects my journey of learning and growth

+Also, feel free to reach out to me on LinkedIn